mubashirtanveerayon/Schneizel-Chess-Engine/readme.md

 ```

 ## About the engine
 This is not a uci chess engine.
 The ai is pretty weak compared to stockfish or other chess engines out there as it uses a static evaluation function.
-I might implement neural network and other better approaches to make the A.I stronger in the future.
+I might implement neural network and other better approaches to make the A.I stronger in future.

 ## License